Sally Mulready

 Sally Mulready is a British Irish activist and former member of the Irish Council of State.
 She was one of seven appointees appointed to the Council of State in January 2012 by President Michael D. Higgins.
 Mulready was the only President's nominee on the Council of State who did not live in Ireland.
 She was appointed by the President due to her many decades of work for the Irish community in Britain.
 The Irish Times of 21 January 2012 published an article about Mulready headlined "The President's emigrant".

-Work with Irish in Britain

 Sally Mulready's work spans many decades and many areas.
 The theme that runs through all her work is helping and empowering the disadvantaged.

 Survivors

 Mulready is a founder member of the Irish Women Survivors Network, known widely as "the Women's Group".'Survivors' is the term given to the men and women who spent time in Irish institutional care under the religious orders.